MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 You can stop sharing a bot with a user, and any shared user can stop the bot from being shared with other users, except for the owner.
 The owner will always have access to the bot.

-1. Sign in to Power Virtual Agents and select **Share** at the top of the bot's home page.
+1. Sign in to Power Virtual Agents and select **Share** at the top of the bot's overview page.

 1. Select **X** next to the users that you want to stop sharing the bot with.